zyf0717/zyf0717.github.io/_posts/2020-07-10-year-in-review-1.markdown

 Up till this point, I have not studied any language to this extent or depth.
 Despite the high learning curve, I am determined to delve deep into this complex and wonderful language.

 ## Cluster computing
-Detailed the hardware and software setup of my Odyssey and Raspberry Pi cluster in four blog posts, starting from [this one](https://zyf0717.github.io/jekyll/update/2020/06/23/pi-clustering-hardware.html).
+I have acquired and set up my very own compute cluster.
+Details span four blog posts, starting from [this one](https://zyf0717.github.io/jekyll/update/2020/06/23/pi-clustering-hardware.html).

 ## Upcoming plans
-The following briefly outlines my upcoming plans (and blogposts):
+The following briefly outlines my upcoming plans (and blogposts) over the next few months:
 - Beef up Scala and Spark knowledge
 - Work on Python and Scala projects (data science or otherwise)
 - Spark and Hadoop projects